OHI-Northeast/ne-prep/prep/pressures/sst/readme.md

-## Ocean Health Index Northeast: Sea Surface Temperature Pressure Layer
+## Ocean Health Index US Northeast: Sea Surface Temperature Pressure Layer

 This folder describes the methods used to prepare data for the sea surface temperature pressure layer for the US Northeast OHI assessment.